 |B 5||Developmental psychology||Y 6.89||Clinical/abnormal psychology|

 Lots of our books will also be available online as e-books.
 Look for the links in YorSearch, under the View Online section of each book.

 For each module you take, you will find at least one reading list on the Yorkshare VLE.
-Many reading lists are made available on Yorkshare using the EARL interface, which links directly to the library catalogue records for items in the Library's collections, plus e-books, e-journal articles and other Web resources.
-Scanned extracts from library books are uploaded to EARL when copyright permits.
+Many reading lists are made available on Yorkshare using the Library's online Reading Lists system, which links directly to the library catalogue records for items in the Library's collections, plus e-books, e-journal articles and other Web resources.

 Further recommendations may be provided in module guides, or during lectures or seminars.
 You can search YorSearch to find the item you need, using the author's name and/or title keywords.

 If you're new to a topic and want some ideas about where to start, Oxford Bibliographies Online might help.
 It provides introductory essays and suggested reading for psychology, presented in articles on specific topics.